8 August 2019: As with all good fairy tales, this story starts with “once upon a time, in a land far, far away.”

 You can't, however, help wonder, is all the effort worth it?
 Do we have the right stuff?
 Is someone seeing what we are doing?
 Are they seeing this story as smoke and mirrors?
 Are they only seeing the barrel?
 Or are they seeing our hearts and soul?
 Are they seeing what we put inside those barrels?

-Michael Fridjhon, show convener and chairman of the judges at the Old Mutual Trophy Wine Show described Whistler African Style Dark Rum as a “standout submission and a worthy first winner of the Show’s Rum Trophy.”
+Show convenor Michael Fridjhon, also chairman of the judges at the Old Mutual Trophy Wine Show described Whistler African Style Dark Rum as a “standout submission and a worthy first winner of the Show's Rum Trophy.”

 It says keep going.
-“Happily, ever after” is in your story.
+“Happily, ever after” is within reach.